micheleberetta98/unibg-thesis-template/README.md

   Just use `\toc`.
 Note that the table of contents kinda breaks the flow of opening chapters on a right page.
   So remember to check and add a `\emptypage` if necessary.

+- *How can I show other tables of contens, like figures?*

+  Use the optional argument to `\toc`.
+If you want to show all supported table of contents, do `\toc[figures,tables,listings]`.
+You can also mix and match how you prefer.
+  The chapter/section/subsection table of contents will always be printed though.